 Modern life doesn’t seem to afford many families the opportunity to bond.
 Education and work-related pressures seem to be at an all-time high, while our reliance – and addiction, in some cases – on electronic devices has found us staring at screens for hours daily.
-But if we make a concerted effort, we can schedule weekly activities that serve as chances to catch up with one another as a family.
-Here are eight of our favorite ideas.
+But if we make a concerted effort, we can schedule weekly activities that serve as chances to catch up with one another as a family and get us away from screens.
+Here are eight fun activities for family bonding.

 - Road trip.